CapucineBrft/PHYS643-NumericalHW/README.md

 # PHYS643 Numerical Assignment
+Capucine Barfety
+Python 3.7

 ## Advection Problem:
-The python script for this problem is named "advection.py".
+The python script for this problem is "advection.py".

 The equation is solved using two methods, the Forward-Time Central-Space method and the Lax-Friedrich method.
 Looking at the figures created by the script, the FTCS solution is clearly unstable, as opposed to the Lax-Friedrich which is stable under the Courant Condition.

 ## Advection-Diffusion Problem:
-The python script for this problem is named "advection_diffusion.py".
+The python script for this problem is "advection_diffusion.py".

 The equation is solved using the implicit method for diffusion part, and the Lax-Friedrich method for the advection.
 Part of the code from the previous problem is used for the Lax-Friedrich method.
 The code defines $\delta t$ so that the Courant condition is respected, and the result is plotted for two different diffusion coefficients: D=0.01, and D=1.